Haivision/srt/docs/API-functions.md

 ```

 Adds a configuration option to the configuration object.
-Parameters have similar meaning as `srt_setsockflag`.
+Parameters have meanings similar to `srt_setsockflag`.
 Note
-that not every option is allowed to be set this way, however
+that not every option is allowed to be set this way.
+However,
-the option - if allowed - also isn't checked if it doesn't
+the option (if allowed) isn't checked if it doesn't
-violate other preconditions - this will be checked when the
+violate other preconditions.
+This will be checked when the
 option is being set on the socket, which may fail as a part
 of the connection process done by `srt_connect_group`.